VaclavDedik/jboss-seam/examples/metawidget/booking/readme.txt

 This example demonstrates the use of Seam in a Java EE 5 environment.
 Transaction and persistence context management is handled by the EJB container.
-Forms are layed out using Metawidget.
+Forms are generated dynamically using Metawidget.

 The source files in this example are just the overrides needed to utilize metawidget.
 Before the example is built, these overrides are merged with the